Liverpool Local Plan, Liverpool City Council

 To support reaching diverse users and acquire focused feedback on Liverpool City Centre, a mobile visual and interactive engagement display was transported around various locations within the City Centre boundary.

 Liverpool City Council has embarked on a journey to update its Local Plan, presenting a pivotal opportunity to establish a planning framework for Liverpool through to 2041.
 This strategic document will serve as the cornerstone of urban development, succeeding the current plan adopted in January 2022.
-The Local Plan will play a decisive role in shaping Liverpool’s future landscape, determining the scale, form, and location of new developments whilst ensuring the provision of essential infrastructure and services.
-As a statutory document, it will serve as a powerful mechanism for assessing planning applications and guiding decisions that promote sustainable, inclusive growth whilst safeguarding the city’s natural and historic assets.

 PLACED was commissioned by Liverpool City Council to deliver public engagement for the emerging Local Plan, consulting on both the scoping document and draft plan.
 Across two distinct consultation phases, between July 2024 and November 2025, PLACED facilitated meaningful dialogue between the Council and its diverse communities, ensuring local voices were heard and integrated into the planning process.